-This year we plan to pilot a social enterprise project, Plastic Swap Shop 1.0, in Ayensuako, Ghana – the location of the Humanitas school that we visited in 2020.
+In 2021, we planned to pilot a social enterprise project, Plastic Swap Shop 1.0, in Ayensuako, Ghana – the location of the Humanitas school that we visited in 2020.
 It’s a very simple idea, but the potential for it to be replicated in communities living in poverty around the world is huge.

 Our first aim is to install a plastic re-moulding machine in Ayensuako.
 The villagers will collect plastic and hand it in to our recycling facility in exchange for household products.
 The machine will make bowls, water containers and building bricks that will positively impact the quality of people’s lives in the community.
 The collectors can keep or sell and earn extra income for their families creating a localised currency for plastic.

 The higher-grade plastic will be bundled and sold to larger recycling facilities and the money raised will be reinvested into the social enterprise programme and the Humanitas School.
 Once it’s up and running, we plan to use it as a blueprint to support other communities living in poverty around the world.